When this client came to see me he’d been suffering with pains in a broad area of his back for many years.

 We saw each other 10 times in total over 10 months, with the first few sessions weekly, and with later sessions spread out with more time in between them.

 You can see the progress he made in the picture below.

 Importantly, this progress is not from him trying to stand with better posture, but rather him just being relaxed, and his muscles doing a better job of holding his alignment in balance because of all the posture correction exercises he did.

 I am so impressed and proud of his transformation.
 To change his posture so dramatically and to eliminate the pain he’d had for many years, all within 10 months, is pretty amazing.

 I was also impressed with his dedication and commitment to the process having done the exercises so religiously.

 I think his example shows that even if you’ve had pain for many years and have tried many things to address it, there is still hope and you can make things better.

 If you’d like to get 3 posture corrections exercises similar to the ones I initially gave to my client above, then you can sign up to my free newsletter by clicking here.

-Ameet Bhakta BSc, DipHE – I’m a posture specialist certified by the Egoscue Institute, and founder of Health Through Posture based in London.
+Ameet Bhakta BSc, DipHE – I’m a posture specialist in London and Tunbridge Wells certified by the Egoscue Institute, and founder of Health Through Posture.